 Meeting the family is an incredibly important step in a relationship — one you should approach very carefully.
 So how are you supposed to do it successfully?

 Well, I've got you covered.
-If you're meeting your partner's parents soon, here are some tips to kill it with your SO's parents.
+If you're meeting your partner's parents soon, here are some tips.

 1. Bring A Gift

 When you're meeting the parents, it's always appropriate to bring a present.